croningp/crystal_active_learning/README.md

 - [real_experiments](real_experiments) holds the data from the real experiments
 - [simulation](simulation) folder contains the simulation script used to generate the results in the SI
 - [utils](utils) folder includes the various mathematical and procedural tools

+### License

+The code is provided under GNU GPL v3 license.
+For more information read the [LICENSE.md](LICENSE.md) file.